mahendrankrishnan/DailyHabits/README.md

-# This Daily Habits & Activities Tracker Application help you to build daily habits and activities consistency, one at a time.
+# This Daily Habits & Activities Tracker Application help you to build daily habits and activities , one at a time.
 Focus on what matters most.
-Daily Habit Tracker Developed by Mahendran Krishnan

-A beautiful and modern daily habit tracking application built with React, TypeScript, Fastify, and PostgreSQL.
+Modern daily habit tracking application built with React, TypeScript, Fastify, and PostgreSQL.

 ## Features